umddb/cmsc424-fall2015/lab0/README.md

         - Run it: `./setup-script.sh`
             - Password: terrapin (unless you used a different password)
             - Say "yes" if you want to be prompted for each package install
     - **Note: You will likely not be able to resize the virtual machine window.
-After the setup script has finished executing, click on `Devices -> Insert Guest Additions...`, and follow the instructions to install the Guest Additions.
+After the setup script has finished executing, click on `Devices -> Insert Guest Additions...`, and follow the instructions to install the Guest Additions (the password is 'terrapin' as above).
 Restart the machine.
 Now you should be able to resize the window.**

 - Confirm things work:
     - **java**: Run `javac` and `java -version` to ensure the programs are running